hynek/svcs/docs/integrations/starlette.md

 *svcs*'s [Starlette](https://www.starlette.io/) integration stores the {class}`svcs.Registry` on the *lifespan state* and the {class}`svcs.Container` is added to the request state using a [pure ASGI middleware](https://www.starlette.io/middleware/#pure-asgi-middleware).

+It's a great way to get type-safety and rich life cycle management on top of Starlette's low-level dependency capabilities.

 (starlette-init)=

 ## Initialization